 To login to your router, open your browser and type in your router’s internal IP.
 The default IP address for TP-Link is 192.168.1.1 You will be prompted for a username and password.
 If this is your first time logging in to the router, the default username and password is admin.
 (You should change these upon login to keep your network secure.)

 Once logged in, you will see a screen similar to this:

 From the left hand navigation, click the following:

 Now you are able to add the port that you wish to open.
-For some DVRs it is just one port, others require more ports to be open.
+For some DVRs it is just one port, though certain ones require more ports to be open.

-For example, if you wish to open port 1720.
+Example: If you wish to open port 1720.
 Type 1720 into the Service Port field.
-Enter in the internal IP that you wish to be open on 1720 (this would be the IP address of your DVR or device).
-If you are unsure what the internal IP address is, you can go back to the home page and see the default name and internal IP addresses of the devices that are currently connected to your network.
+Enter in the Internal IP that you wish to be open on 1720 (this would be the IP address of your DVR or device).
+If you are unsure what the Internal IP address is, you can go back to the home page and see the default name and Internal IP addresses of the devices that are currently connected to your network.

 Once you know the IP address of the device, enter it into the “IP Address” field.
 Now, set “Protocols” to “All” and set “Status” to “Enabled”.

 Click the “Save” button and you have now successfully port forwarded that port!
 If you have multiple ports to forward repeat the process until completed.

 Open a browser and go to 192.168.1.1 > Login > Forwarding > Virtual Servers > Add New > Service Port (IP you wish to forward) > IP Address (Which device you wish to open) > Protocols All > Status Enable.